beralb/beralb/README.md

 <h1 align="center">Hi, I'm Jean Paul Bernhardt</h1>
-<h3 align="center">A Web Developer from Brazil.
-I recently finished front-end module and now I am finishing the back-end stack.</h3>
+<h3 align="center">A Web Developer from Brazil.</h3>

-- 🌱 I’m currently learning **Node.js, SQL, Docker, MongoDB, TypeScript, Solid, Deploy, JWT** and programming is really a passion for me.
+- 🌱 My tech stack includes  **Javascript, TypeScript, Node.js, Python, SQL, Docker, MongoDB, Solid, Deploy, JWT, Jest, Mocha, Chai and Sinon**.
+Programming is really a passion for me.
 Being a programmer is a dream that comes true.
 My hobby, which I also am passioned, is rally and I my role is this sport is navigator.

 - 👨‍💻 Some of my projects are available at **[www.beralb.github.io](https://beralb.github.io/)**